oroinc/platform/src/Oro/Bundle/CalendarBundle/Resources/doc/contextMenu.md

  calendar", "Remove calendar" (from calendar items list) and "Choose calendar color".

 ##Extendability
-Developer can extend calendar item context menu.
-He can add his own action to menu.
-He can add new action into any bundle.
-Context Menu based on knplabs/knp-menu.
-First of all developer should add menu item into navigation.yml, for
+Calendar Context Menu is based on knplabs/knp-menu.
+The menu can be extended with new action items from any bundle.
- example:
+ To add a new action to the menu, the action configuration must be added to the navigation.ym, for example:
 ``` yaml
 oro_menu_config:
     items: